 5 Health Benefits of Apples

 You must have heard this quote over and over again and yes!
-That's true.
+That’s true.
 Apples are not only delicious, they are nutritious.
 The health benefits of apples are so immense that we cannot overlook them.
-I am currently on a research on Flavonoids and their biological activities.
-This study has led me to the discovery of Apples and the flavonoids abundance.
+I did a research on Flavonoids and their biological activities.
+This study led me to the discovery of Apples and the flavonoids abundance.
 Apples are very rich in antioxidants.
 Their nutraceutical benefits have also increased their importance in the human system.
-Read on to discover 5 of these benefits.
+Read on to discover 5 of the health benefits of apples.

 1. Apples fill you up faster